SC asks MHA to seek reports from 8 states on plea alleging attacks on Christians | www.lokmattimes.com

 SC asks MHA to seek reports from 8 states on plea alleging attacks on Christians

-New Delhi, Sep 1 The Supreme Court on Thursday asked the Union Ministry of of Home Affairs to seek verification reports from Bihar, Haryana, Chhattisgarh, Jharkhand, Odisha, Karnataka, Madhya Pradesh and Uttar Pradesh on a plea alleging attacks on the Christian community.
+New Delhi, Sep 1 The Supreme Court on Thursday said it cannot form an opinion on veracity of allegations in a plea before it regarding attacks on Christ in the country, and asked the Union Ministry of Home Affairs to seek verification reports from Bihar, Haryana, Chhattisgarh, Jharkhand, Odisha, Karnataka, Madhya Pradesh and Uttar Pradesh.

-The apex court granted two months to conduct the entire exercise, which includes registration of FIRs, arrests made, status of investigation, and the charge sheets filed.
+The apex court granted two months to conduct the entire exercise of collating information which includes registration of FIRs, arrests made, status of investigation, and the charge sheets filed.

-The bench added that it would be better to verify the allegations made in the plea.

-Senior advocate Colin Gonsalves, representing the petitioner, submitted that 700 prayer meetings of Christ were stopped and violence was used against them.
+Senior advocate Colin Gonsalves, representing the petitioners, submitted that 700 prayer meetings of Christ were stopped and violence was used against them.
+He said when incidents of violence were reported to the police, they asked the people to stop prayer meetings and provided grim details of various incidents of violence against Christ.
+He informed the court that the petitioner has tabulated the incidents where Christ were attacked.

 Solicitor General Tushar Mehta, representing the Centre, said the MHA on verification found that many incidents referred to in the plea as communal attacks, were found to be either false or exaggerated.